Emnaghz/hangman_game/README.md

 # Hangman Game

 #Features
-    Add words to the dictionary.
+    -Add words to the dictionary.
-    Visualize the word tree.
+    -Visualize the word tree.
-    Search for a specific word.
+    -Search for a specific word.
-    Delete a word from the dictionary.
+    -Delete a word from the dictionary.
-    View dictionary statistics.
+    -View dictionary statistics.
-    Play the classic Hangman game.
+    -Play the classic Hangman game.

  ## Modes
 - Solo Mode: The system randomly selects a word according to the chosen difficulty level.
 The player's objective is to guess the word within the maximum allowed attempts.